yellowmessenger/documentation/docs/platform_concepts/studio/tools.md

 **Other settings**
 - **Follow-up message** : Follow-up message is the message in above example "Do you want to continue where you left off?" -> This message is editable.
-- **Sticky Journeys**
-If you have some journeys more complicated, where user interruption is not ideal , you can mark them as sticky journeys.
+- **Sticky Journeys**: If you have some journeys more complicated, where user interruption is not ideal, you can mark them as sticky journeys.
 For these journeys, if an interruption is received, **Sticky journey prompt**(editable) will nudge users to stick to this journey.
 If selected `Yes` current journey will continue and other will be suggested later in followup message.

 Working example below -